 Land and buildings have been valued on the basis of market value in relation to existing use, assessed either on a comparative basis or on a depreciated replacement cost basis.
-The valuations have been compiled by the Council Valuer who is Member of the Royal Institute of Chartered Surveyors (MRICS) qualified.
+The valuations have been compiled by the Council valuer, who is qualified as a Member of the Royal Institute of Chartered Surveyors (MRICS).
 Assets under construction are shown at historic cost.
-Land and buildings are revalued every five years, with increases in valuation matched by credits to the Revaluation Reserve.
+Land and buildings are revalued every five years, with the last valuation being 31 March 2022.
+Any increases in valuation are matched by credits to the Revaluation Reserve.